htcondor/htcondor/docs/grid-computing/grid-universe.rst

 CREAM uses ClassAd syntax to describe jobs, although the attributes used are different than those for HTCondor.
+The submit description file command
+**cream\_attributes**\ :index:`submit commands<single: submit commands; cream_attributes>`
-The submit description file command **cream\_attributes** adds additional attributes to the CREAM-style job ClassAd that HTCondor constructs.
+adds additional attributes to the CREAM-style job ClassAd that HTCondor constructs.
 The format for this submit description file command is

 ::